ami-day/CV/README.md

 ## Hobbies

 I like to travel and explore cultures different to my own, which reflects my love of diving into the unknown and learning new skills, information and mindsets.
-I also also learning to play Tennis which has required a growth mindset and ability to overcome challenges.
+I am also learning to play Tennis which has required a growth mindset and ability to overcome challenges.